A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Introduction

 \subsubsection{Promoting the rate of decay to exponential}

-The Carleman inequalities \eqref{eq:pdecarlemanbu}, \eqref{eq:odecarlemanbu}, with which we will ultimately prove the vanishing of $\ve{X}$ and $\ve{Y}$, involve a weight which, for large $|z|$ and small $\tau$, grows on the order of $\exp(C |z|^{2\delta}/\tau^{\delta})$ for some $\delta\in (0, 1)$.
+The Carleman inequalities \eqref{eq:pdecarlemanbu} and \eqref{eq:odecarlemanbu} we ultimately use to prove the vanishing of $\ve{X}$ and $\ve{Y}$ involve a weight which, for large $|z|$ and small $\tau$, grows on the order of $\exp(C |z|^{2\delta}/\tau^{\delta})$ for some $\delta\in (0, 1)$.
 In order to apply these inequalities, we first need to verify that $\ve{X}$ and $\ve{Y}$ decay rapidly enough to be integrable against this weight.
-To this end, in Theorem \ref{thm:expdecay1} (proven in Section \ref{sec:expdecay}) we show that there are constants $N_0$, $N_1 > 0$, such that
+To this end, in Theorem \ref{thm:expdecay1} (proven in Section \ref{sec:expdecay}) we show that there are constants $N_0$, $N_1 > 0$ such that